ahmedalfarraj/ISQA_3420/DFDDictionary.md

-Developer: Person Who is in Charge of the Software Package and License Scan.
+The Developer: Person Who is in Charge of the Software Package and License Scan.

-Manager: The Software Package Advisor.
+The Manager: The Software Package Advisor.

 NIST Vulnerability DB: The Database that have all the known Vulnerability in the software package.